Need more Leads?

 After discovering how to buy leads, let’s explore effective ways to utilize them.

 Your list is cold.
-Essentially you’ve got names and contact info within your target market, and that’s it.
+Essentially, you’ve got names and contact info within your target market, and that’s it.
 If your goal is to end up on the email fail list (or the email blacklist), just mash out a template and send it to everyone.
-If selling to win is your thing (it should be) start the prospect research process before you even think about contacting your list.
-Each bit of info you gather during your prospect research will bring you closer to your prospect, and closer to winning the deal.
+If selling to win is your thing (it should be), start the prospect research process before you even consider contacting your list.
+Each bit of info you gather during your prospect research will bring you closer to your prospect and to winning the deal.

-Popping up cold in someone’s inbox or answering machine is already a stretch, in terms of sales tactics.
+In terms of sales tactics, popping up cold in someone’s inbox or answering machine is already a stretch.
 Do everything you can to make your offer “soft” and easy to handle.
 That means sending someone a link to a four-page web form is a no-no.

 Otherwise this is what your prospects will say.

-A better strategy is to try to position yourself as an advisor to your lead by simply sharing information or opening a conversation about a topic related to both of you.
+A better strategy is to position yourself as an advisor to your lead by simply sharing information or opening a conversation about a topic related to both of you.

-Consider your lead list a starting point: not every contact on the list is going to be a viable prospect.
+Consider your lead list a starting point: not every contact on the list will be a viable prospect.
 To maximize your outcomes, you will need to disqualify the leads manually.
-(Unless you have a CRM that automatically scours 99 different channels for you.)
+(Unless you have a CRM that automatically scours 99 different channels for you).

 Check out LinkedIn and company websites to determine if the data on your sales lead list is accurate.
 Is the lead still in the same position with the same employer?
 Did the company move?
 Is the email address valid?
-Even with a purchased list, the goal of your outreach is to form an authentic 1:1 relationship, and that starts with getting the details right.
+Even with a purchased list, your outreach aims to form an authentic 1:1 relationship, which starts with getting the details right.

 Lead generation is among the millions of challenges startups and small businesses face.
-Most startups’ marketing and lead generation efforts are minimal, as they haven’t had a long stretch to develop an effective marketing strategy yet.
+Most startups’ marketing and lead generation efforts are minimal, as they haven’t yet had a long stretch to develop an effective marketing strategy.

-If you’re going to reach out to a purchased lead list, you’ll need to be careful.
+If you plan to reach out to a purchased lead list, you’ll need to be careful.
 There are numerous ways to get yourself (and your company) in trouble.
 Too many strikes and you’ll be facing hefty fines, and potentially even jeopardize your entire domain.

 Brush up on your CAN-SPAM knowledge because the CAN-SPAM Act is the end all be all of digital commercial communication.
 The CAN-SPAM Act covers a multitude of topics, but its rules on email marketing and communication are crystal clear.
 Its fundamentals boil down to: